Skip to main content

 })

-Composition root method to wire additionnal suppliers.
-Mocks will replace originals with the same name across the entire dependency chain.
+Composition root method to wire additional services.
+Hired services replace originals with the same name across the entire dependency chain.

-// All assembled products will be available in $A's supplies() (see below)
+// All assembled products will be available in $A's deps (see below)

 index(...supplies)